openannotation/annotator-store/README.md

 Please [open an issue](annotator-store/issues) if you find that the tests don't all pass on your machine, making sure to include the output of `pip freeze`.

+## Elasticsearch compatibility

+The store should ideally be run against Elasticsearch version 1.0.0 or greater, but can also be run against the legacy 0.90.x series (and possibly even earlier) if desired.
+In order to do this, set the following configuration option

+    ELASTICSEARCH_COMPATIBILITY_MODE = 'pre-1.0.0'

+and ensure that you have installed a version of the `elasticsearch` library from the 0.4.x series:

+    pip install 'elasticsearch>0.4,<0.5'

+**NB:** This mode of operation is deprecated.
+Support will be dropped for Elasticsearch 0.90.x in the future.